-2 Module Content and Organisation Suggested evidence 2.1 The contents of clinical specialism modules must have sufficient depth and breadth of content and map clearly to the most recent QAA Subject Benchmark Statement for Biomedical Science and Biomedical Sciences (2023).
-Module descriptors 2.2 The module descriptors/specifications must be clear, indicating appropriate delivery methods (lectures, practicals, tutorials, flexible learning), the number of credits, plus clear information on learning outcomes and assessment methods.
-Module descriptors 2.3 The extent of mixed-mode (online/hybrid) delivery and its relationship to module learning and assessment strategy must be detailed.
-Programme Specification and Programme Handbook

-2.4 The practical and transferrable skills mapping documents must be completed to show how these skills are developed by students through the programme.
-IBMS Skills Mapping Template (excel spreadsheet) 2.5 Point of care testing and quality management should be embedded in practical classes throughout the programme Module descriptors and IBMS MSc QAA Subject Benchmark mapping document (excel spreadsheet) 2.6 The organisation, allocation and supervision arrangements for the research project module and any supporting taught content and skill development must be clearly documented.
-Module descriptors and IBMS MSc QAA Subject Benchmark mapping document (excel spreadsheet) 2.7 Example research project titles should be provided and details of the type of projects offered that meet IBMS requirements (Appendix 2) Research Project Handbook 2.8 If the research project is completed in the workplace, the time allocated to complete the work, duration of data collection, FHEQ or SCQF level of the project and supervision must all be aligned with the capstone projects completed at the university.
-Research Project Handbook 2.9 Reading lists and other resources for each module must be current and relevant.
-Module descriptors
+2.4 The module descriptors/specifications must be clear, indicating appropriate delivery methods (lectures, practicals, tutorials, flexible learning), the number of credits, plus clear information on Masters-level learning outcomes and assessment methods.
+Module descriptors 2.5 The extent of mixed-mode (online/hybrid) delivery and its relationship to module learning and assessment strategy must be detailed.
+Programme Specification and Programme Handbook 2.6 The IBMS practical and transferrable skills mapping template must be completed to show how these skills are developed by students through the programme.
+IBMS Skills Mapping Template (excel spreadsheet) 2.7 The organisation, allocation and supervision arrangements for the research project module, plus information on supporting taught content and skill development must be clearly documented.
+Research Project module descriptor and Module Handbook 2.8 Example research project titles should be provided and details of the type of projects offered that meet IBMS requirements (Appendix 2) Research Project module descriptor and Module Handbook 2.9 If the research project is completed in the workplace, the time allocated to complete the work, duration of data collection, FHEQ or SCQF level of the project and supervision must all be aligned with the capstone projects completed at the university.
+Research Project Handbook